ndewes/python-versions-tester/README.md

 # python-versions-tester
-Python testing script for multiple versions with docker.
+Python testing script for multiple versions in docker.

 ## Installation
 Simply clone the repository.
 Of course, Docker is required for the execution.